Halloween special offer banner

 Slot Machine Popup To Claim Discount

 The slot machine discount generator is another of their unique gamified popups where a person gets a feel of a slot machine.
-People who has been to a casino or played a game of slot machine will love this.

 4. Free Resource Popup To Capture Leads – Examples

-Offering a free resource is the easiest way to attract leads, and it will also help you identify targeted customers – people who take the free resources is probably interested in what you have to offer later.
+People who take the free resources are probably interested in what you have to offer later.
 (Though it will depend on how well you planned your lead magnet.)

 i.
 E-Club Membership with Free Cookbook by Sienna Sauce Co.